 From the end of the works in 1842 until today, the fascinating Astronomical Clock of Strasbourg provides the time, the civil and ecclesiastic calendars, as well as astronomical indications such as the sign of the zodiac, the lunar phase and the position of many planets.

 The seven days of the week are indicated by deities in chariots: Apollo (Sunday), Diana (Monday), Mars (Tuesday), Mercury (Wednesday), Jupiter (Thursday), Venus (Friday), and Saturn (Saturday).
-Looking closer, you can see that Saturn is depicted in the process of devouring one of his children, which is interpreted as time destroying that which it produces.
+Looking closer, you can see that Saturn is depicted devouring one of his children, which is interpreted as time destroying what it produces.

 The weekly maintenance of the clock is carried out by a watchmaker every Monday.

-The astronomical clock of Strasbourg: a very popular attraction
+The astronomical clock of Strasbourg: a top-rated attraction

 It is its set of mechanical figures that nonetheless attracts visitors.
-These are set in motion every fifteen minutes but the complete display of animated characters takes place daily at noon in Strasbourg – which is actually 12.30 in France!
+These are set in motion every fifteen minutes, but the complete display of animated characters occurs daily at noon in Strasbourg – 12.30 in France!

 An angel rings a bell while a second one turns over the hourglass.
-At the same time, four characters which represent the four ages of life (infant, young man, adult and old man) march past Death.
-On the top level of the clock are the Twelve Apostles who march before Christ, bowing to him.
-Christ blesses them and the rooster perched on the left tower flaps its wings while crowing three times (an allusion to Peter’s denial in the Gospels).
+At the same time, four characters representing the four ages of life (infant, young man, adult and old man) march past Death.
+On the top level of the clock are the Twelve Apostles, who march before Christ, bowing to him.
+Christ blesses them, and the rooster perched on the left tower flaps its wings while crowing three times (an allusion to Peter’s denial in the Gospels).

-Several years ago, the presentation of the Clock to visitors was entirely reconsidered.
-A film projected on a screen beside the Clock in French, German or English presents the curiosity and its history.
+Several years ago, the Clock presentation to visitors was entirely reconsidered.
+A film projected on a screen beside the Clock in French, German, or English presents the curiosity and its history.

-A word of advice: given the Clock’s popularity, it is better to arrive more than half an hour before the triggering of the mechanism, ie. before midday.
-A small entry fee will be required, except for on Sundays and holidays where access to the clock is free after the 11 o’clock mass.
+A word of advice: given the Clock’s popularity, it is better to arrive more than half an hour before the triggering of the mechanism, i.e. before midday.
+A small entry fee will be required, except on Sundays and holidays when access to the clock is accessible after the 11 o’clock mass.

 The Romanesque chancel is elevated from the rest of the nave and the transept because it is situated above the crypt.
 Its cul-de-four cupola is decorated with neo-byzantine frescoes dating from the 19th century.
-It is Eastward-facing, towards Jerusalem, as was the tradition in the construction of cathedrals in the Middle Ages (as with Notre-Dame in Paris and the cathedrals of Metz and Rouen).
+It is Eastward-facing, towards Jerusalem, as was the tradition in constructing cathedrals in the Middle Ages (as with Notre-Dame in Paris and the cathedrals of Metz and Rouen).

 The European stained-glass window

-At the heart of the chancel are twelve busts, representing the Twelve Apostles.
-Contrary to custom, the apostle taking the place of Judas, Matthias, is himself replaced by the Apostle Paul.
+At the heart of the chancel are twelve busts representing the Twelve Apostles.
+Contrary to custom, the apostle replacing Judas, Matthias, is replaced by the Apostle Paul.

 Practical Info

-Scheduled visiting hours inside Strasbourg cathedral have been established in order to respect this place of worship: on weekdays between 10 am and 5.30 pm, and Sundays between 12.30 pm and 6.30 pm.
+Scheduled visiting hours inside Strasbourg cathedral have been established to respect this place of worship: on weekdays between 10 am and 5.30 pm and Sundays between 12.30 pm and 6.30 pm.

 Did you know?

-International car rental comparison site EnjoyTravel.com has published its 2021 list of the most beautiful places in France according to photographers.
-Among these picturesque places ranks the cathedral of Strasbourg.
+International car rental comparison site EnjoyTravel.com has published its 2021 list of the most beautiful places in France, according to photographers.
+Among these picturesque places is the cathedral of Notre Dame of Strasbourg.

 Where to stay in Strasbourg